 Young, H. M., 1986.
 Factors affecting the quality and shelf-life of cooked chilled foods with special reference to full meal vending.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Dorset Institute of Higher Education.

 Full text available as: